kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip17.md

 > Find the ERC721 source code [here](https://github.com/davidrazmadzeExtra/ERC721_NFT/blob/main/HappyMonkey.sol)

-* Compile your contract and deploy it to baobab testnet (get your faucet [here](https://baobab.wallet.klaytn.foundation/faucet)).
+* Compile your contract and deploy it to kairos testnet (get your faucet [here](https://baobab.wallet.klaytn.foundation/faucet)).

 # Create your C# script on Unity  <a id="Create your C# script on Unity"></a>